Kidel/AGIW-Task1-JSON-Splitter/README.md

 # Xpath-AGIW
-Node.js and Angular.js application for the first AGIW project.
+Node.js and Angular.js application to help students with the first project of the AGIW course.

 To install it, simply clone the repository and run the following commands in the directory:
 ```